 Additionally, you will undertake Postgraduate Certificate in Education with our partners at Cumbria University, via their online learning modules.

-Trainees attend regular training seminars which are delivered by experts in their field.
+Trainees attend regular centre based learning conferences which are delivered by experts in their field.
 They also undertake considerable personal research with specific reference to their particular professional training placement.

 Each trainee has a personalised Individual Training Plan which reflects their individual strengths and areas for development and we personalise our training to suit these needs.

-Trainees complete two significant training placements in two contrasting schools, carefully selected with their professional training needs and future aspirations in mind.
+Trainees complete two significant training placements which span the academic year in two contrasting schools, carefully selected with their professional training needs and future aspirations in mind.
 This allows them to gain long term teaching experience in each of the two identified key stages, preparing them as they begin to apply for teaching posts.

-Trainees are assessed in an ongoing formative manner in a number of ways including:
+Trainees are assessed in an ongoing formative manner and summatively at the end of the programme.

 North West SCITT Delivery Team